 This desk in Brecon incorporates many of the common elements of a Bryn Mawr study area: an added seat cushion, additional light, and personal pictures and posters.

-Although walls cannot be painted, this student has draped fabric to add color to her study space.
+Although walls cannot be painted, this student has draped fabric to add color to the study space.
 Fabrics can be hung from walls or ceilings with Command hooks that do not damage the surfaces when removed.